yetanotherco/yet-another-bridge/docs/contracts/escrow/Escrow.md

 check, Escrow will transfer the bridged amount of tokens, plus the fee, to MM's L2 address.

-Currently, we have 2 implementations of this contract, for 2 different Ethereum ZK L2 Rollups:
+Currently, we have 2 implementations of this contract, for 2 different Ethereum L2 Rollups:
 - For [Starknet](https://www.starknet.io/en) we have [escrow.cairo](../../../contracts/starknet/src/escrow.cairo), with [its own readme](./Starknet.md)
 - For [ZKSync](https://zksync.io/) we have [escrow.sol](../../../contracts/zksync/contracts/escrow.sol), with [its own readme](./ZKSync.md)